SiliconLabs/wiseconnect/docs/software-reference/manuals/siwx91x-software-reference-manual.md

 1. Initialize the peripheral for the wakeup source.
     - Configure the wakeup source.
-    - For example if it is a button based wakeup, then configure the GPIO button interrupt
+    - For example, if it is a button based wakeup, then configure the GPIO button interrupt.

     ```C
     //!Configure Wakeup-Source as wireless based